reneegeck/G6PDcat/README.md

 Please cite: Geck RC, Powell NR, Dunham MJ.
 2023.
 Functional interpretation, cataloging, and analysis of 1,341 glucose-6-phosphate dehydrogenase variants.
 Am J Hum Genet.
 110(2):228-239.

+If using information added from the second release of All of Us (rows updated 240414, identified 10.1101/2024.04.12.24305393), please also cite: Powell NR, Geck RC, Lai D, Shugg T, Skaar TC, Dunham MJ.
+2024.
+Functional Analysis of G6PD Variants Associated With Low G6PD Activity in the All of Us Research Program. medRxiv. doi: 10.1101/2024.04.12.24305393

 This repository is licensed under CC BY 4.0 for reuse with attribution.
 See LICENSE file for details.

 ## Repository overview

-The most up-to-date catalog files (October 27, 2023), containing 1350 variants, are in the root directory:
+The most up-to-date catalog files (April 15, 2024), containing 1402 variants, are in the root directory:

 | File | Description |
 |:--------|:------------|